amzn/style-dictionary/CONTRIBUTING.md

 ## Testing

 Any new features should implement the proper unit tests.
-We use mocha and chai to test our framework.
+We use Jest to test our framework.

 If you are adding a new transform, action, or format: please add new unit tests.
 You can see examples in test/formats.